-The University tests its emergency response systems each spring in conjunction with Kentucky's Severe Weather drill and the fall in conjunction with the national Great American Shake-Out.
+Emergency Response Drills and Exercises: The University will test and publicize emergency and evacuation procedures at least annually (most tests are performed more frequently).
+Emergency response systems are tested each spring in conjunction with Kentucky's Severe Weather drill and the fall in conjunction with the national Great American Shake-Out.
 These tests are publicized to the campus community.
 These tests evaluate the performance of the following critical systems: UK Alert, outdoor emergency notification towers, mass email to the University community, mass landline phone alerts to all VOIP phones on campus, etc. Additionally, UKPD tests all emergency notification towers every month.
-Further, the CMP team maintains a robust training and exercise program that includes workshops, conferences, functional/full-scale exercises, tabletops, etc. throughout the year.
+Further, the CMP team maintains a robust training and exercise program that includes workshops, conferences, functional/full-scale exercises, tabletops, etc. throughout the year as they are dedicated to regularly testing the knowledge, skills, and abilities of emergency personnel as well as the plans, policies, procedures, facilities, and equipment of the University.
+Training helps emergency personnel become familiar with their responsibilities and acquire the skills necessary to perform assigned tasks.
+Exercises provide a means to validate plans, checklists, and response procedures and to evaluate the skills of personnel.
 These activities may be announced or unannounced depending on the specific activity.

-Table 2: 2019 CMP Training
+Table 4: 2020 CMP Training